datum360/Datum360-API-User-Guides/Matthew/CLS360/Domain/GET domain snapshot.md

 ## Parameters
 * **domHdl** (required) (path) Handle of the class library/domain to get

-* **version** (required) (query string) The version of the class library to get the snapshot for.
+* **version** (required) (query) The version of the class library to get the snapshot for.
 Must be greater than 0 and less than or equal to the current version.
 If a number greater than the current version is provided, then the current version will be returned.
 Not providing a version at all will return no class library data.

-* **fromVersion** (query string) optionally filter out snapshot data to only include information after a provided version
+* **fromVersion** (query) optionally filter out snapshot data to only include information after a provided version

 ## Example Request